EduardoMVAz/ocaml-ETL/README.md

 - [Custom Features Implementation](#custom-features-implementation)
 - [Testing](#testing)

-The steps in which Generative AI (such as ChatGPT and Gemini) where used are flagged, and the details of the usage are described on the end of their section.
+The steps in which Generative AI (such as ChatGPT and Gemini) were used are flagged, and the details of the usage are described on the end of their section.

 ## Initialization *